-Key issues on the new Indonesian BKPM regulation
+Key issues on the new BKPM regulation - .PDF file.

 The Indonesian Investment Coordination Board (BKPM) has issued the new BKPM Regulation No. 5 of 2013 on the Guidelines and Procedures for Licences and Non-Licences for Capital Investment.
 The regulation is dated 8 April 2013 and was promulgated in the State Gazette on 12 April 2013 but has not been widely circulated to public.
 This briefing sets out a preliminary review of the new regulation and the key changes introduced by it.